shammancer/shammancer.github.io/source/about.html.md

 product and developed a road map for it’s implementation

 Developed the data visualization product using
-Spring Boot to facilitate the use of modern design patterns
+Spring Boot based api to facilitate the use of modern design patterns

 Created a real time dashboard to track the daily production and up time of a manufacturing facility.